 Abe loves their large vegetarian-friendly menu.
 It is all cooked without lard or chicken/beef stock.
 The space is very cute, airy, and clean too.
 Plus, televisions if you ever want to watch a game!

-First, we help ourselves to the salsa bar and soda fountain while Peter puts together some samplers for us.
+First, we helped ourselves to the salsa bar and soda fountain while Peter put together some samplers for us.

 They have freshly fried tortilla chips with the smoothest, creamiest guacamole.
 Actually, it is almost like a mousse.

-Second, we each polish off a cup of their freshly made soup of the day.
-It is Carrot Ginger (vegetarian) but Peter adds Chicken to mine.
+Second, we each polished off a cup of their freshly made soup of the day.
+It is Carrot Ginger (vegetarian) but Peter added Chicken to mine.
 It’s so unbelievable – seriously, this is some of the best I’ve ever had.
 And I drink a lot of the stuff.
 Abe agrees, and he doesn’t really like soup!

-Next, for the main dishes, I am trying the Tiger Taco.
+Next, for the main dishes, I try the Tiger Taco.
 This is Spicy Garlic Shrimp with melted jack, onion, and cilantro.
 Also getting the Fresh Fish Taco.
 It’s Grilled Tilapia with guacamole, onion, cilantro and chipotle cream sauce on a butter lettuce leaf.